Phase Transition of the k-Majority Dynamics in Biased Communication Models: Introduction

-In what follows, we call \majority{k}{p}{\blue} the $k$-\maj{} dynamics in the biased communication model in which an external agent corrupts the communication between pairs of nodes, and \modmajority{k}{p}{\blue} the $k$-\maj{} dynamics in the biased communication model in which an external agent corrupts nodes.
-The two dynamics are formally presented in \cref{sec:model}.
-Other than directly studying the \robustness of the $k$-\maj{} to adversarial noise, further potential applications of such models, such as a framework for distributed community detection and opinion dynamics, are discussed in more detail in \cref{sec:discussion}.

-Note that the first model of bias has been introduced in~\cite{DBLP:conf/atal/CrucianiNNS18}, where the authors use it as a tool to analyze the behavior of the \choices{} dynamics on core-periphery networks.
-The second model of bias, instead, has been introduced in~\cite{DBLP:conf/ijcai/Anagnostopoulos20}, in an asynchronous communication setting, in order to model the diffusion of a superior opinion in a network for \voter{} and \determ{} \maj{}.
-For a more detailed description of such dynamics and for other existing models of bias, refer to \cref{sec:related}.
-However, both the application we consider and the mathematical framework we build to analyze the models under a common lens are novel contributions of this paper.

-Both \majority{k}{p}{\blue} and \modmajority{k}{p}{\blue} are Markov Chains with a single absorbing state in which all nodes are in state \blue{}.
-This implies that, since the graphs are finite, such an absorbing state will be reached in finite time with probability 1, i.e., the bias will eventually subvert the initial majority.
-For this reason, as previously introduced, we define the \emph{time of disruption} $\tau$ (see \cref{def:time_disruption}) as the first round in which the initial \red majority is lost, i.e., the fraction of volume in state \blue is greater than $\frac{1}{2}$.
+When the \kmaj is subject to such forms of bias, we respectively call it \majority{k}{p}{\blue} (\cref{def:majority}) and \majority{k}{p}{\blue} (\cref{def:modmajority}).
+Technically, when $p>0$, both dynamics are Markov Chains with a single absorbing state in which all nodes are in state \blue{}.
+This implies that, since the graphs are finite, such an absorbing state will be reached in a finite number of rounds with probability~1, i.e., the bias will eventually subvert the initial majority.
+For this reason, we study how the \emph{time of disruption} $\tau$, that is the first round in which the initial \red majority is subverted (\cref{def:time_disruption}), depends on $k$, $p$, and $q$.
+Trivially, for both biased models, if $p=0$ the process remains stuck in its initial configuration, while if $p=1$ the process reaches the absorbing state in a single round.
+More generally, it is intuitively clear that the process will converge slowly to the absorbing state if $p$ is small and more quickly if $p$ is large.
+However, the behavior is nonlinear in $p$ and indeed, with such an intuition in mind, we prove a \emph{sharp phase transition} between \emph{slow} and \emph{fast disruption regimes}.

-Differently from related work on dynamics, which rely on strong topological assumptions such as complete graphs or expanders, in this paper we only require the graph to be \emph{sufficiently dense}, i.e., with minimum degree $\omega(\log n)$.
-This weaker assumption is possible due to the different scenario we study, i.e., the bias in the communication.